-The iPadOS 13.5 update is a milestone release and it could have a huge impact on your tablet’s performance.
-While some of you should install the update right now, some iPad users might be better off staying put on older versions of iPadOS 13 for the time being.
+The iPadOS 13.6 update is a major release and it could have a huge impact on your tablet’s performance.
+While some of you should install the update right now, some iPad users might want to stay put on older versions of iPadOS 13 for the time being.

 - 12.9-inch edge-to-edge Liquid Retina display with ProMotion, True Tone, and P3 wide color